Emma Tuxworth

 Emma has experience working with Australian Defence Force veterans and their families, providing counselling for concerns such as relationship and family challenges, transitioning to civilian life, anxiety and depression, anger, sleep difficulties, and alcohol or substance use.
 She is passionate about understanding the lived experiences of veterans and appreciates the unique strengths, challenges, and perspectives that influence their mental health and wellbeing.

 Emma takes a practical, collaborative approach to therapy, working alongside clients to understand their experiences, build on their strengths, and create meaningful and lasting change.
-She has experience supporting people with concerns such as anxiety, depression, grief and loss, emotional regulation, relationship difficulties, and stress.
-Emma values ongoing professional development and has a growing interest in neuro-affirming practice and psychological assessment.
-Her work draws on evidence-based approaches including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT) informed care, which she tailors to suit each person’s goals and what works best for them.
+She has experience supporting people with concerns such as adjustment and trauma, anxiety, depression, grief and loss, disordered eating, relationship difficulties, and stress.
+Emma values ongoing professional development and has been gaining experience working with first responders, military personnel, veterans, couples and those who have experienced trauma or high levels of stress.
+Her work draws on evidence-based approaches including Gottman Method Couples Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT) informed care, which she tailors to suit each person’s goals and what works best for them.

 Children and Young Adolescents